cdervis/Polly2D/Docs/docs/index.md

 ## Getting Started

 This introduction will guide you through how to get started with Polly and get your first game running.
 Although some knowledge of modern C++ is recommended, Polly can also be a great framework for intermediate C++ learners to hop in.

-**Note** that the entire build process is CMake-based, your IDE therefore requires proper CMake support.

 If you're on Windows, [Visual Studio](https://visualstudio.com/) or [CLion](https://www.jetbrains.com/clion/) is recommended, whichever you prefer.
 Visual Studio Community is free for individual developers and can be used to develop free or paid games.
 CLion is free for non-commercial projects.